Here are some ways of managing your boss that are worth avoiding:

 If you are lazy or avoid confrontations at all costs, you'll take those traits with you, and probably in a short space of time, you'll end up in a similar situation.

-See Part 2 for what to do.
+See Part 2 of this article for what to do.

 You'll probably end up under-delivering, and then they'll jump more on your case.
 You can manage up and work with your boss so that you don't take on too much.
+Members, see Tip 6 in the second part of this article series

 No denying it, this one's a challenge - see Part 2 of this article for more details on how to get better at confronting your boss - but if you don't address their poor behavior, you are asking for havoc.